csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - bidirectional rnn - one rnn left to right and another right to left (can concatenate, add, etc.)
 - standard seq2seq
   - encoder reads input and outputs context vector (the hidden state)
-  - decoder (rnn) takes this context vector and generates a sequence
+  - decoder (rnn) takes this context vector and generates a sequencefag